-The tails coming from the rougher is a high flow, but low percent solids stream from which water can be recovered through dewatering cyclones and reused in the process.
-The rougher spirals tails dewatering cyclone overflow is pumped in the required quantity to the mill feed chute and the scalping screen pump boxes for density control.
+The tails coming from the rougher stage is a high flow/low percent solids stream from which water can be recovered and reused in the process.
+In Phase I, 12 rougher banks individually gravity feed 12 cyclones.
+The cyclones' overflow is in turn gravity feed to the AG mill feed chute.
+In Phase II, the rougher tails are collected through a series of launders that gravity feed two rougher spiral tails dewatering cyclones clusters of seven cyclones each.
+The overflow is sent to the rougher spiral tails dewatering cyclone overflow pump box.
+The cyclone underflow is sent to the tailings cyclone cluster feed pump boxes for disposal.
+The recovered water is pumped to the mill feed chute and the scalping screen pump boxes for density control.